 Based on the procedures performed, the External Auditors have reported to the Board that nothing has come to their attention that causes them to believe that this Statement intended to be included in the annual report is not prepared, in all material respects, in accordance with the disclosures required by paragraphs 41 and 42 of the Statement on Risk Management and Internal Controls: Guidelines for Directors of Listed Issuers to be set out, nor is factually inaccurate.

-This Statement is made in accordance with the resolution passed by the Board of Directors on 5 April 2023.
+This Statement is made in accordance with the resolution passed at the Board of Directors' meeting held on 8 April 2025.

-ADDITIONAL COMPLIANCE
+ADDITIONAL COMPLIANCE INFORMATION

-INFORMATION

 1. UTILISATION OF PROCEEDS FROM CORPORATE PROPOSAL